kendarorg/HttpAnsweringMachine/docs/java.md

 * blocking: true/false.
 When blocking the filter result will be sent directly to the output, when false all the subsequent filters will be executed

+## Method annotations

-On each method whose signature must be
+On each method, whose signature must be the following

     boolean [methodName](Request req, Response res)

-You should then add the HttpMethodFilter annotation
+You should add the HttpMethodFilter annotation

 * phase: the [phase](docs/lifecyvle.md) for the filter
 * pathAddress: the exact path (or * for any)